madhubolisetti888/security-architecture-toolkit/zero-trust/zero-trust-assessment.md

 Simple Assessment Matrix

-Domain	Key Question	Status
+Domain	Key Question
-Identity	Is every access request tied to a known identity?	☐ Device/Workload	Is posture considered?	☐
+Identity	Is every access request tied to a known identity?
+Device/Workload	Is posture considered?
-Authorization	Is least privilege enforced?	☐
+Authorization	Is least privilege enforced?
-Network	Is lateral movement restricted?	☐ Application/API	Is authorization enforced at the resource layer?	☐ Data	Is sensitive data independently protected?	☐ Telemetry	Are access decisions observable?	☐ Continuous Evaluation	Can access change when risk changes?	☐ Blast Radius	Is compromise contained?	☐
+Network	Is lateral movement restricted?
+Application/API	Is authorization enforced at the resource layer?
+Data	Is sensitive data independently protected?
+Telemetry	Are access decisions observable?
+Continuous Evaluation	Can access change when risk changes?
+Blast Radius	Is compromise contained?
-Resilience	What happens when a control fails?	☐
+Resilience	What happens when a control fails?

 ⸻